dhaydoo/SeeingBox/README.md

 # Seeing Box

 Point the Seeing Box, push the button, and it will tell you what it sees.
-This fun project can be built over a few hours and has a practical side for the vision impaired.
-Yes, "there is an app for that," but the form factor is much cooler and the cost less than a smartphone as it is based on the $10 Raspberry Pi Zero W.
+This fun project can be built over a few days and has a practical side for the vision impaired.
+It uses Microsoft Cognitive Services API, and hence, requires an internet connection.
+Yes, "there is an app for that," but the form factor is much cooler and the cost less than a smartphone as it is based on the $10 Raspberry Pi Zero W. Enjoy❤